cocode/TrekBASIC/README.md

 While the old-style line-by-line editing might be nostalgic, modern editors are *so* much better.
 You can edit in your favorite editor, and paste in changes to the shell, or just run them directly.

-## Terminology
-A LINE is made up of multiple STATEMENTS, each one beginning with a KEYWORD.

-### LINE
-    100 PRINT X:GOTO 200
-### STATEMENTS
-    "PRINT X" and "GOTO 100"
-### KEYWORDS
-    "PRINT", and "GOTO"